derekpeterson-plutus/fspp-pga-top-players-review-app/README.md

 ### Backend Configuration

-- Backend was created with Express JS and JavaScript.
+- Backend was created with Express, Node JS and JavaScript.
 Database was created with PostgreSQL.
 Ranking of players are real data from PGA World Ranking.